Banggai fruit dove: Distribution and habitat

+Behaviour and ecology

 The ecology of the Banggai Fruit Dove examines how the bird interacts with its surroundings.

-Vocalization: The song of the Banggai Fruit Dove is known and recognized as a long series of “whoop” notes.
+Vocalization: The song of the Banggai Fruit Dove is known and recognized as a long series of "whoop" notes.
 There are typically around 20 notes in the series and the call will last for 2.7 seconds.
 It may be shorter or longer, but when broken down that comes to 0.07 seconds per note.

 Diet: The bird is recognized for taking fruits off of branches of trees to gain nutrition and they use their strong beak to crack open hard-shelled fruits.

 Habitat: Banggai Fruit Doves are arboreal, meaning that they live exclusively in the trees.
 Because the species is so rare, there is not much information on how they form their shelter.
 However, a basic platform nest was sited in early May.
 The nest was a platform consisting of small branches that are found in the montane forest.
 Montane ecosystems are characterized to be located on the sides of mountains with a correlation between climate and elevation.